 Fetal Alcohol Spectrum Disorder (FASD) training

-This two-hour video conference training event provides an overview of the complexities of alcohol use during pregnancy; defines FASD and discusses FASD prevention.
+This two-hour virtual training event provides an overview of the complexities of alcohol use during pregnancy; defines FASD and discusses FASD prevention.

-*NEW* Valuable conversations: applying TICP and MI to alcohol use during pregnancy
+Valuable conversations: applying Trauma Informed Care Practice and Motivational Interviewing to alcohol use during pregnancy

-As part of the MHC’s new Preventing FASD Project, the Valuable Conversations training is a two-day event planned for state-wide delivery in 2021 and 2022.
+As part of the Commission's new Preventing FASD Project, the Valuable Conversations training is a two-day event planned for state-wide delivery in 2021 and 2022.

 The training covers the following topics: